 - Analyze and secure critical infrastructure and protected systems.

 - Identify vulnerabilities and develop risk assessments.

 - Enhance recovery preparedness measures.

 How Does PCII Protect My Information?

-Critical infrastructure information voluntarily shared with the government and validated as PCII by the Department of Homeland Security is protected from:
+Critical infrastructure information voluntarily shared with the government and validated as PCII by DHS is protected from: